 In addition, to there being many substances to which a person can abuse, there are numerous reasons why a person might turn to alcohol or drug abuse.
 For instance, it’s been found that there’s a level of genetic contribution to the development of alcoholism or drug addiction, but the precise genes have yet to be identified.
 Many people use alcohol and drug use as a means of coping with stress or intense emotion, becoming addicted as they continue using such a harmful coping mechanism.
 Additionally, there are environmental and social reasons why a person might turn to substance abuse as well.
-With there being so many addictive substances and numerous reasons for using them, there’s also been a major interest on what could make a person susceptible for the development of an addiction.
+With there being so many addictive substances and numerous reasons for using them, there’s also been a major interest on what could make a person susceptible to the development of an addiction.
 One concept that often comes up when it comes to being susceptible to addiction is the idea that a substance could be a gateway drug.

 Marijuana Alcohol is the “Gateway Drug”

 When most people hear the term “gateway drug”, they often think of marijuana.
 Marijuana is widely considered to be the least severe of all mind-altering substances since a person using marijuana is very unlikely to ever overdose on the drug.
 Additionally, the intoxication one gets from marijuana, or the “high”, isn’t quite as intense as most other substances.
-And with marijuana being more mild than many other substances, it’s relatively common and tends to be one of the substances that adolescents and teens often use first when experimenting with substance abuse.
+And with marijuana being milder than many other substances, it’s relatively common and tends to be one of the substances that adolescents and teens often use first when experimenting with substance abuse.
 The idea behind the gateway drug concept is that those who begin experimenting with marijuana—such as teens and adolescents—become more likely to then try other substances that are more dangerous due to their having already experimented with alcohol with either no or very little negative repercussions.
 When those who experiment with marijuana move on to other substances, the marijuana is considered those individuals’ gateway drug.
 And the idea that marijuana is the primary gateway drug has been reinforced by the idea that 99 percent of illicit drug users report that marijuana was the first substance with which they experimented.